 5. Define these expressions: station masters, stations, stops.

-www.myvocabulary.com offers more than 395 word lists.
-To see The Underground Railroad and Slavery word lists, please go to the home page for word games, interactive worksheets, word puzzles and themed content.
-2500 pages of free content at www.myvocabulary.com are available only online.
-There are no fees.
+www.myvocabulary.com offers more than 565 word lists.
+To see The Underground Railroad and Slavery word lists, Harriet Tubman word list or Civil War word list, go to the home page for word games, interactive vocabulary puzzles and themed content that align with Common Core Standards.
+2500 pages of free content are available only online without ads, registration or fees.